 While this card has a $95 annual fee, your first year is free.

-The best signup bonus comes from the Chase Sapphire.
+The best signup bonus comes from Chase Sapphire.
 You can get $625 put towards your purchase with this card.
 If you want to get your sign-up bonus in cash, this will mean your bonus is worth $500 instead.
 To qualify for the bonus, all you have to do is transact at least $4,000 in stores over your first three months.

-Whenever you look at an offer with a cashback-style rewards program, usually you don’t get a favorable APR.
-The Citi Double Cash Card gives a 12.99% APR for those with excellent creditworthiness.
+Whenever you look at an offer with a cashback-style rewards program, usually, you don’t get a favorable APR.
+Citi Double Cash Card gives a 12.99% APR for those with excellent creditworthiness.
 This is a bit ahead of most of the competition; typically, even if you’re an amazing borrower, you’ll have no better than a 14.24% APR.

 With a travel reward credit card, it is possible to have a no-interest period.
 Some offer it for both your balance owing and your balance transfers.
-Chase Freedom Unlimited we detailed earlier is one of those hidden gems, as it gives you an incredible 15-month no interest period.
+Chase Freedom Unlimited is one of those hidden gems, as it gives you an incredible 15-month no-interest period.
 That’s pretty good for a card with 5% cashback and no annual fees.

 You want a travel rewards card that guarantees you a profit on your investment.
-If there’s a $200 annual fee, the reward incentive has to be large enough to pay that back.
+If there’s a $200 annual fee, the reward incentive must be large enough to pay that back.
 Then you want to make a little extra to get something out of the card.
 Many cashback reward cards with no annual fees offer around $400 or $500 in value each year.
-So you could need to earn upwards of $700 in travel rewards to just break even.
+So you could need to earn upwards of $700 in travel rewards to break even.

 Surprisingly, you will find quite a few offers that reward you with $1,000 or more in a year without making you jump through tons of hoops.

-Which are the Best of Them for Average / Bad Credit?
+Which are the best of them for average/bad credit?

 If you have poor or mediocre credit, getting any cashback rewards credit card will prove to be a challenge.
 Your only workaround is a secured cashback rewards card.
-The Discover it secured card is one of very few that offer this; they’ll give you 1% cashback on everything, and 2% on groceries and gas.
+Discover it secured card is one of very few that offer this; they’ll give you 1% cashback on everything and 2% on groceries and gas.